kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

                 args: [-c=/path/to/.yamllint]

    Integration with GitHub Actions
-       yamllint auto-detects when it's running inside of GitHub Actions<https://github.com/features/actions> and automatically uses the suited output format to dec‐ orate code with linting errors automatically.
+       yamllint  auto-detects when it's running inside of GitHub Actions<https://github.com/features/actions> and automatically uses the suited output format to decorate code with linting er‐ rors automatically.
 You can also force the GitHub Actions output with yamllint --format github.

        An example workflow using GitHub Actions: